LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

+## 1649
+Duska Halloni is born
+## 1753
+Duska Discovers Mortos' Tome and
 ## 1760
 #### Mazikeen's Story
 Mazikeen is born to Lucius and Lilith Crestwood - the lord and lady of Woodfall